 The product return process can be full of ambiguity that slows things down.
 You need to find out if products are in good condition to be returned, and you might need to arrange pickups.
 It’s especially hard when you manage remote teams, and nobody can just lean over from behind their monitor to ask a question.

-What is a product return process?
+What is a store return policy?

 - The customer receives a product and, at some point, decides they’re unhappy with it and asks for a refund and/or return.

-- The company evaluates the claim and either approves or disapproves the return.
+- The company evaluates the claim, and either approves or disapproves the return.
 In some cases, they’ll offer a refund or exchange for another product.

 - The company receives the product, either picking it up or having the customer send it back.